somebeaver/Lowrider.js/README.md

 })
 ```

+Components only need to be registered once, then can be used in the DOM.
+Trying
+to register a component that was already registered will throw in an error.

+Lowrider.js components can also be registered with vanilla JS, as long as the class
+extends `Lowrider`.

 ### Creating Component Instances

 Once a web component has been registered with the document, instances of it can